szstonelee/gointernal/slice.md

 ```
 // C++ code
 b = struct slice {
-  _ptr = new int[10];   // the allocated memory is the second layer, which is pointed to by _ptr
+  _ptr = new int[10];   // the allocated 10-integer memory is the second layer, which is pointed to by _ptr
   _capacity = 10;
   _start = 0;
   _len = 5;
 };
 ```

-After a initiazlized by make(), if we code b[2:9] in Golang, it looks like
+After b is initiazlized by make(), if we code b[2:9] in Golang, it looks like
 ```
 // C++ code
 b[2:9] = struct slice {
   _ptr = b->_ptr; // the backed array does not change
   _capacity = b->_capacity;   // capacity does not change
   _start = 2; // start index is from 2
-  _len = 7;   // 9-2=7, the slice's size is 7, only have room for 7 elements
+  _len = 7;   // 9-2=7, the slice's size is 7, i.e. room for 7 elements
 };
 ```